patelpra337/ios-sprint-challenge-calculator/README.md

-# Sprint Challenge: Introduction to iOS Programming - Calculator
+# Sprint Challenge: Swift Fundamentals - Calculator

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
-This sprint provided an introduction to iOS progamming.
-During this sprint you studied the Xcode IDE, table views and the foundations of Swift.
+This sprint provided an introduction to progamming in Swift.
 In your challenge this week, you will demonstrate proficiency by creating an application that performs basic arithmetic.

 ## Instructions